 What is SMS marketing and why it should be a part of your marketing strategy

-With the ever-changing digital landscape, SMS marketing remains an underutilised mobile marketing tactic for most businesses in 2018.
+With the ever-changing digital landscape, SMS marketing remains an underutilised mobile marketing tactic for most businesses.
 Let’s find out why?

 SMS stands for Short Messaging Service aka Text Messaging.
 As the name suggests, “It’s the exchange of short messages on mobile devices using phone, web or mobile communication systems.”